Playlist

 00:02 Let’s take a look at an interleukin-1 blocker.

-00:05 Now, Kineret is a well-known drug, it is an interleukin-1 antagonist and it is often used in the treatment of rheumatoid arthritis but we also can use it in newer onset multisystem autoimmune diseases in the inflammatory diseases.
+00:25 It is often used in the treatment of rheumatoid arthritis, but we also can use it in other autoimmune diseases.

-01:22 So we have seen patients for example who decided to take this medication for the treatment of their rheumatoid arthritis end up in the hospital with quite severe life-threatening infections so be very aware that sometimes these drugs can have serious consequences if they're not given to the right patient.
+01:30 So we have seen patients for example who this medication for the treatment of their rheumatoid arthritis end up in the hospital with quite severe life-threatening infections so be very aware that sometimes these drugs can have serious consequences if they're not given to the right patient.

 About the Lecture